inveniosoftware/training/07-data-models-new-field/README.md

 ## Step 2: Update the JSONSchema

 Our use case: we have created our data model and we want to update it by adding a new field.
-Let's call that field `owner` and it will be an integer that represents the owner of the corresponding record.
+Let's call that field `owner` and it will be an integer (a User ID) that represents the owner of the corresponding record.

 First thing we need to do is update our record schema in order to be able to store the new field in the DB.

-We edit the `jsonschemas/records/record-v1.0.0.json` file:
+We edit the `my_site/records/jsonschemas/records/record-v1.0.0.json` file:

 ```diff
 "properties": {